 - A world-class faculty of successful working professionals who ensure the highest professional standards in the classroom while connecting students with internships and eventually jobs.

-- A choice of 27 majors and concentrations in its four schools: architecture, art, design, and liberal arts and sciences.
+- A choice of more than 20 and concentrations in its four schools: architecture, art, design, and liberal arts and sciences.

 - Ideal locations—a beautifully landscaped Brooklyn campus (main campus) just minutes from Manhattan with historic buildings, tree-lined green spaces, a contemporary sculpture park, and outstanding facilities and a Manhattan campus in a recently renovated historic building in Chelsea.
 The Brooklyn campus houses all the four-year programs but construction management, which is offered in Manhattan.
 The two-year associate's programs are offered in Manhattan as well.
 PrattMWP, Pratt's extension campus in Utica, New York, offers a beautiful campus, four majors, generous housing, and a significantly lower cost as well as a more intimate and quieter environment for the first two years.

 - An Outstanding Professional Education: Ranked programs are ranked within the top five or ten in the country.